 This was a really wonderful spot, with gorgeous rooms, a spa bath and welcoming staff.
 Our two nights here were comfortable and quiet.

-If you’re heading to Cambria, we’d very much recommend the El Colibri Hotel and Spa.
+If you’re heading to Cambria, we’d very much recommend the El Colibri Hotel and Spa – check prices and book online here.
 However, there are plenty more options to choose from, across a range of budgets.

 We were hosted by Visit Cambria for our trip to Cambria, who provided us with our accommodation, meals, fuel expenses, and entry to attractions.
 Opinions remain our own.
 Speaking of which, Jess has also written a detailed post on Cambria, so check that out for even more ideas on what to do!

 Please scroll to the end to leave a comment

 I have visited cambria 3 times last summer.
 I’m planning a visit July 26 even though I’m on oxygen 24/7.
 I love this place.
 My caregiver and friend can walk on the small preserve.
 The restaurants are super and the staff everywhere is especially welcoming